bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/hashcash-and-bit-gold.md

 Well, no, hang on.
 We also did the episode about the Tornado Cash.
-That was actually

-Speaker 0: 00:02:01
+Speaker 0: 00:02:00

-not about Bitcoin, kind of.
+That was actually not about Bitcoin, kind of.

 Speaker 1: 00:02:03